 Steadiness Index

-The first of the three metrics which integrates the Long-Term Change Map represents the long-term tendency of change of the natural systems, being either positive or negative.
+The first of the three metrics which integrates the Long-Term Change Map represents the long-term tendency of change of the natural systems, being either a growing or a declining tendency of change.
 This metrics is the Steadiness Index (Ivits, Cherlet, Sommer, et al., 2013) and can be calculated using the function steadiness().
-The Steadiness Index is based on the combination of two other metrics which are calculated per pixel by the same function: (1) the slope derived from fitting a linear trend on the time series and (2) the net change of the productivity level of the same period.
+The Steadiness Index is a discrete indicator based on the combination of two other metrics which are calculated per pixel by the same function: (1) the slope derived from fitting a linear trend on the time series and (2) the net change of the productivity level of the same period.

 The use of a linear regression would imply to respect the linear trend results by strict statistical assumptions for confidence intervals and significance tests, such as heteroscedasticity, normal distribution of the errors, no autocorrelation between the observations and a deterministic process.
 Most often, these assumptions are not accomplished when working with time series of remote sensed products, and the use of non-parametric trend measures are not adequate either (Ivits, Cherlet, Sommer, et al., 2013).
-This is why the Steadiness Index only keeps classes of tendency and no more tests are run for assessing its significance.
+This is why the Steadiness Index only keeps classes of tendency, and not continuous values, so that no more tests need to be run for assessing its significance and no pixels are omitted from further analysis.
 Therefore, only the sign (positive or negative) of the slope of the trend is kept as the value of each pixel’s tendency of ecosystem dynamics.
 In addition, the net change of the productivity variable, in the units of the applied vegetation index, is calculated for the same time window and per pixel using the Multi-Temporal Image Differencing method (MTID; Guo et al., 2008).
-Afterwards, MTID is also transformed into positive or negative net change.
-Finally, the two classes of both metrics (slope of the linear function and net change category) are combined into four “steadiness” categories as seen in Table 1.
-Figure 2A represents the 4-class map of the Steadiness Index for the case study.
+Afterwards, MTID is also transformed into positive or negative net change, avoiding the use of the actual value.
+Finally, the two classes of both metrics (sign of the slope of the linear function and sign of the net change) are combined into four “steadiness” categories as seen in Table 1.
+For example, for a particular pixel, a negative slope (meaning that the tendency of change is declining) combined with a negative net change makes that the dynamics of the ecosystem is more negative (thus, strong negative) than when, even with also a negative slope, the net change along the time series has been shown to be growing (therefore, moderate negative ecosystem dynamics).
+Figure 2A represents the 4-class map of the Steadiness Index for the case study, being pixels in reds for negative dynamics and in greens for positive.

 Table 1: Description of the four Steadiness Index classes and how they are derived based on the combination of the signs of both the slope of the linear function and the net change